proprietary/chromium-widevine/README.md

 - [Some streaming sites](https://web.archive.org/web/20191026132853/https://www.phoronix.com/scan.php?page=news_item&px=Disney-Plus-Not-On-Linux) refuse to run at all on Linux because the kernel does not provide access to chipset-level fencing of DRM decryption as provided by Microsoft and Apple systems.
 - These scripts assume a standard instlalation from Debian/Ubuntu packages.
 If you installed Google Chrome or Chromium manually, you might have to edit the scripts.
-- Because we are installing files directly to `/usr` (as opposed to the more appropriate `/usr/local`), and we have tofor Chromium to find Widevine, on system upgrades your package manager might clobber these files, and you will have to redo these steps.
+- Because we are installing files directly to `/usr` (as opposed to the more appropriate `/usr/local`), and we have to for Chromium to find Widevine, on system upgrades your package manager might clobber these files, and you will have to redo these steps.